KyoldFusion/SlayerReimbursementProject/RembursementProject1/Readme.md

 Link: https://www.jetbrains.com/pycharm/

-## System variable notes
+## System variable Setup
-If you are using System environment variables the following link is how to set up your variables for access in the code after downloading 			drivers: https://www.youtube.com/watch?v=bEroNNzqlF4
+If you are using System environment variables the following link is how to set up your variables for access in the code after downloading 			drivers: <br> https://www.youtube.com/watch?v=bEroNNzqlF4

 System variables used:
 	db_url <br>